Our Canine of the Month for June is Soleil!

 What can I do and how?

-• Do not use bags marketed as biodegradable or compostable.
-These types of bags are never accepted at municipal compost facilities and must go into the garbage.
+- Even bags marketed as biodegradable or compostable must go in the garbage.
+These types of bags are not accepted at municipal compost facilities.

 What is Halifax doing to protect lake health?